tianyilim/tianyilim/README.md

 ![vistors](https://visitor-badge.glitch.me/badge?page_id=tianyilim.tianyilim)

 ### About Me
 Hello!
 I'm Tianyi!
-I am in the second semester of my [MSc Robotics, Systems, and Control](https://master-robotics.ethz.ch/) course at ETH Zurich.
+I am in the third semester of my [MSc Robotics, Systems, and Control](https://master-robotics.ethz.ch/) course at ETH Zurich.
+Currently, I am doing an internship at [Embotech](https://www.embotech.com/), helping with LiDAR perception for L4 autonomous trucks.

 I graduated from a three-year BEng [Electronic and Information Engineering](https://www.imperial.ac.uk/electrical-engineering/study/undergraduate/electronic-and-information-engineering/) (for the rest of the world, Computer Engineering) course at Imperial College London with first-class honours.